Friends of Friendless Churches: Operations

 The charity raises money from various sources.
 Since 1999, it has worked in partnership with Cadw and the Church in Wales to take redundant churches in Wales into its care.
 In Wales, the charity receives funding for taking Anglican churches into its care.
 Of this, 70% comes from the Welsh Government through Cadw, and 30% from the Church in Wales.

 In England, the charity does not receive regular public funding, but has obtained grants from bodies such as English Heritage.
-Other funds are raised from donations, membership fees and legacies from members of the public.
+In 2024–25, conservation projects at St James's Church, Llangua in Monmouthshire and St Lawrence's Church, Gumfreston in Pembrokeshire were supported by the National Heritage Memorial Fund and the Garfield Weston Foundation.
+Other income comes from donations, membership fees and legacies from members of the public.
 Some churches have been supported by the formation of local groups of Friends.
 The charity administers two trusts, one of which, the Cottam Will Trust, was established by Rev S. E. Cottam for "the advancement of religion of objects of beauty to be placed in ancient Gothic churches either in England or Wales".

-All the churches owned by the charity are listed buildings, and most are former Anglican churches, either from the Church of England or the Church in Wales, although there are also private chapels, a Nonconformist chapel and a Roman Catholic church.
+All the churches owned by the charity are listed buildings, and most are former Anglican churches, either from the Church of England or the Church in Wales, although there are also private chapels, Nonconformist sites and a Roman Catholic church.

 On the charity's 50th anniversary in 2007 it published a book titled Saving Churches, containing details of their history and accounts of their churches.
 The charity describes itself as an architectural conservation organisation which aims to preserve beautiful places of worship as public monuments.
 The charity told The Guardian newspaper in 2019 that cared-for and cherished should not mean fossilised, and instead they want to offer their places of worship for public events such as concerts, knitting groups, seasonal lectures, art exhibitions, supper clubs and the occasional religious ceremony.
 "They intend to carry on working tirelessly to preserve what Shakespeare described as our magnificent 'sermons in stone' for generations to come", The Guardian stated.

-The Friends have argued against Church of England plans, published in 2021, that aimed to diminish the democracy of the church closure process, and reduce the transparency and accountability of the Church.
+The Friends argued against Church of England plans, published in 2021, that aimed to diminish the democracy of the church closure process, and reduce the transparency and accountability of the Church.

 People

-The charity's patronage was made vacant following the death of the Marquess of Anglesey in 2013.
+The charity's patronage fell vacant following the death of the Marquess of Anglesey in 2013.
 The ecclesiastical patron is Rev Wyn Evans, former Bishop of St Davids, and the president is the Marquess of Salisbury.

 Rachel Morley has been the director of the charity since 2018, and as of January 2025 there were five members of staff.